tycrek-archive/scripts/README.md

 **Static interactive mode** asks for input on IP, Subnet, Gateway, and DNS servers.

 **Static predefined mode** uses hardcoded values that can be changed by editing the script.

+## resolved-tool.sh

+I use this for restarting the `systemd-resolved` service on my DigitalOcean Ubuntu 18.04 droplet.
+For some reason, it doesn't do this automatically, so I just run this after a reboot to solve DNS resolution issues.
+Run as `sudo`.